theLongLab/TransCOVID/README.md

 ## Author Info

-See also the list of contributors (reference publication to be added) who participated in this project.
+See the list of contributors (reference publication to be added) who participated in this project.
 Didelot et al.: Developed and tested the TransPhylo program.

 [Back To The Top](#table-of-contents)